-In Denver, Colorado, breast lift surgery is often performed to elevate and reshape sagging breasts and to give a perkier, more youthful appearance.
+In Denver, Colorado, breast lift surgery is chosen by women from Colorado Springs, Fort Collins, and the Denver area to elevate and reshape sagging breasts and to give a perkier, more youthful appearance.
 Sometimes, breast implants are placed during the same surgery to create more fullness than would result from a lift alone.

 The need for a breast lift is usually the result of an inflation and deflation of breast volume due to pregnancy or significant weight loss.
 Sometimes, merely gravity and time can cause the need for a mastopexy.
 And in some cases, women develop with lower, relaxed breasts and can benefit from a lifting procedure.